 - Blend kiwis with cantaloupe or other melon and add yogurt for a creamy, chilled soup.
 Garnish with blueberries and mint.

-- Make a relish of chopped kiwis, red onion, pineapple and orange.
-Serve with grilled meat or fish.
+- Make a relish of chopped kiwis, red onion, pineapple, and orange.
+Serve with grilled poultry or fish.